Imaging particle analysis: Static imaging particle analysis

 Static image acquisition is the most common form.
 Almost all microscopes can be easily adapted to accept a digital camera via a C mount adaptor.
 This type of set-up is often referred to as a digital microscope, although many systems using that name are used only for displaying an image on a monitor.

 The sample is prepared on a microscope slide which is placed on the microscope stage.
 Once the sample has been focused on, then an image can be acquired and displayed on the monitor.
 If it is a digital camera or a frame grabber is present, the image can now be saved in digital format, and image processing algorithms can be used to isolate particles in the field of view and measure them.

 In static image acquisition only one field of view image is captured at a time.
 If the user wishes to image other portions of the same sample on the slide, they can use the X-Y positioning hardware (typically composed of two linear stages on the microscope to move to a different area of the slide.
-Care must be taken to insure that two images do not overlap so as not to count and measure the same particles more than once.
+Care must be taken to ensure that two images do not overlap so as not to count and measure the same particles more than once.

 The major drawback to static image acquisition is that it is time consuming, both in sample preparation (getting the sample onto the slide with proper dilution if necessary), and in multiple movements of the stage in order to be able to acquire a statistically significant number of particles to count/measure.
 Computer-controlled X-Y positioning stages are sometimes used in these systems to speed the process up and to reduce the amount of operator intervention, but it is still a time consuming process, and the motorized stages can be expensive due to the level of precision required when working at high magnification.

 The major advantages to static particle imaging systems are the use of standard microscope systems and simplicity of depth of field considerations.
 Since these systems can be made from any standard optical microscope, they may be a lower cost approach for people who already have microscopes.
 More important, though, is that microscope-based systems have less depth of field issues generally versus dynamic imaging systems.
 This is because the sample is placed on a microscope slide, and then usually covered with a cover slip, thus limiting the plane containing the particles relative to the optical axis.
 This means that more particles will be in acceptable focus at high magnifications.